Who Shot Mr. Burns?: Production

-The idea for the episode came from series creator Matt Groening, who had wanted to do an episode in which Mr. Burns was shot, which could be used as a publicity stunt.
+The idea for the episode came from The Simpsons creator Matt Groening, who had wanted to do an episode in which Mr. Burns was shot, which could be used as a publicity stunt.
 The writers decided to write the episode in two parts with a mystery that could be used in a contest.
-It was important for them to design a mystery that had clues, took advantage of freeze frame technology, and was structured around one character who seemed to be the obvious culprit.
-While deciding who the culprit was, Oakley and Weinstein pitched Barney Gumble because he was a character that could go to jail and it could change the dynamic of the show.
-Mirkin suggested Maggie because he felt it was funnier and wanted the culprit to be a Simpsons family member.
-Bart Simpson has a minor role in the second part, despite this episode having less comedy and more drama.
+It was important for them to design a mystery that had clues, took advantage of freeze frame technology and was structured around one character who seemed to be the obvious culprit.
+While deciding who the culprit was, Oakley and Weinstein had pitched for Barney Gumble because he was a character that could go to jail and it could change the dynamic of the show.
+Mirkin suggested Maggie Simpson because he felt it was funnier and wanted the culprit to be a Simpsons family member.

 The producers worked hard to keep the ending of the episode a secret.
 While it was in production, David Silverman was the only animator who knew who the culprit was.
-Wes Archer, director of the episode, was initially unaware of the solution and directed the episode up until the conclusion.
-When it was time to animate the ending of the show, Silverman and Archer waited until the end of the summer of 1995 to work on it.
-They realized they needed help with the layouts and started giving various animators small parts to work on without telling them who the culprit was.
+Wes Archer was initially unaware of the solution, but directed the episode up until its conclusion.
+When it was time to animate the ending of the show, Silverman and Archer waited until the end of the summer of 1995 to work on it; realizing that they needed help with the layouts, they started giving various animators small parts to work on without telling them who the culprit was.
 The table read for the episode also ended before the third act.
 The writers had wanted the clues that were animated to be just right, so there were many animation retakes.
 Oakley and Weinstein were initially unsure about having Maggie as the culprit, and it was decided that the episode would end with Maggie shifting her eyes and making it look like it was not a complete accident.